12 Best Places to Visit in Bodhgaya, Bihar

 11. Muchlind Sarobar Bodhgaya

 A few steps away from the main temple, I found Muchlind Lake.
 The serpent king Muchlind is said to have sheltered the meditating Buddha from rain and storm by spreading its hood like an umbrella.
-Besides this lake, the ancient University of Magadha had come up.
-But today, it is in a state of ruins.
+Besides this lake, the ancient University of Magadha also came into existence.
+But today, it is in ruins.

-The Mahabodhi Temple may be exquisite in Godly grace, but the Bodhgaya of today has become unique.
+The Mahabodhi Temple may be exquisite in its Godly grace, but Bodhgaya today has become unique.
 Wealth and artistic embellishments from all over the globe have been pouring in to celebrate the Buddha’s 2500th Anniversary.

 In 1965, the Thai king built Wat Thai Temple in Bodhgaya.
-It is the only Thai temple in India and shows the architecture of Thailand’s culture.
+It is the only Thai temple in India and showcases Thailand’s architectural style.

 Wat Thai Temple has a beautiful bronze Buddha statue.
 Inside the monastery, the atmosphere cannot be expressed in words.
 The Bangladesh monastery Bodhgaya is just beside this monastery.